webix-hub/docs/data/spreadsheet/cell_content.md

 Using Placeholders
 ----------------------

-You can customize what data will be displayed in the SpreadSheet cells by using placeholders.
+You can specify what data will be displayed in the SpreadSheet cells by using placeholders.

 A placeholder is an object with data properties which can be set as SpreadSheet values.
 To define a placeholder use the **setPlaceholder()** method: